bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-add.md

 - edits needed for writing standards
 - parameter types are not specified
-- parameter requirements are not indicated
+- parameter requirements are not specified
 - examples are missing
 - success response is missing
 - error response is missing